matt9527-marist/MyObsidianNotes/Parallel Processing/001 CMake and Catch2.md

 **CMake on Windows with MinGW**
 ![[Pasted image 20250905174737.png]]
 Execute the *cmake* command from within the "build" subfolder.
+It will require CMakeLists.txt properly set up in the parent directory.
+Executing this command will add several files used by the CMake program.
 ![[Pasted image 20250905174743.png]]
+Command
 ![[Pasted image 20250905174757.png]]
 ## Catch 2